pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 ## Helm Release Resource

 The Pulumi Kubernetes provider uses an embedded version of the Helm SDK to natively manage [`Helm Releases`](https://helm.sh/docs/glossary/#release) on the target Kubernetes cluster.
-The addresses many of the main limitations with the `Chart` resources mentioned above:
+This addresses most of the limitations of the `Chart` resources:

 ### Benefits